The relative Clemens Conjectures for $\frac{1}{2}$-log Calabi-Yau threefolds: Introduction

+This $\frac{1}{2}$-log CY threefold duality is the technical input we exploit here.
+The purpose of the present note is to extract and organize its direct geometric consequences: what enumerative statements follow when the duality holds, and when can one reduce modern virtual enumerative problems to classical counting?

-While the technical relations of deformations of pairs and infinitesimal invariants was established in \cite{A25}, the geometric implications of this $\frac{1}{2}$ duality deserve a separate discussion.
-The purpose of this note is to synthesize these implications into a set of precise conjectures for the cubic threefold.
-We propose that the correct analogue of the Clemens phenomenon in the relative setting involves ``anchored'' rational curves, curves with a fixed intersection on the boundary divisor $Y$.
-By isolating this geometric philosophy from the technical proofs of \cite{A25}, we aim to clarify the expected behavior of relative Abel-Jacobi maps and the finiteness of rational curves in this setting.
+Concretely, we propose that the appropriate analogue of the Clemens phenomenon in the relative setting concerns ``anchored'' rational curves — rational curves together with a fixed intersection configuration on the boundary divisor $Y$.
+The precise prediction we study is the following.

+\begin{conj} Let $(X,Y)$ be a smooth $\frac{1}{2}$-log CY threefold pair and let $C$ be a general smooth rational curve of $Y$-degree $e$ intersecting $Y$ transversally.
+Denote $Z=C\cap Y$.
+Then: \begin{enumerate} \item $X$ admits only a finite number of rational curves of degree $e$ whose intersection with $Y$ is exactly $Z$. \item Moreover, all such curves have the relative normal bundle